MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 * External scripts can also go in both the `<body>` and `<head>` sections of an HTML page
 * Placing JavaScript in an external file separates HTML and code and makes files easier to read

+For more information and to try out some examples refer to [this tutorial](https://www.w3schools.com/js/js_whereto.asp)

 # Lesson 4

 ## Learning Objectives